-(i) Currency Risk
+(i) Currency risk

-Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuation include cash accounts and accounts payable and accrued liabilities denominated in US dollars.
-The sensitivity of the Company's net loss to changes in the exchange rate between the US dollar and the Canadian dollar at June 30, 2023 would change the Company's net loss by \$249,454 as a result of a 10% change in the exchange rate.
+Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuation include cash accounts, secured notes, interest receivable, investments and accounts payable and accrued liabilities denominated in US dollars.
+The sensitivity of the Company's net loss to changes in the exchange rate between the US dollar and the Canadian dollar at September 30, 2023 would change the Company's net loss by \$400,243 as a result of a 10% change in the exchange rate.

-(ii) Interest Rate Risk
+(ii) Interest rate risk

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 As the Company deposits its cash into demand accounts with minimal interest rates, the interest rate risk is not significant.
+Interest receivable on secured notes is subject to interest rate fluctuations, the interest rate risk is not material.

-(iii) Commodity Price Risk
+(iii) Commodity price risk